b-jesch/script.service.gto/README.md

 For detailed description see below.

-## Pluginaufrufe (Methoden):
+## Skriptaufrufe (Methoden):

-Der Dienst für die Aktualisierung der Inhalte und des Widgets (starter.py) ruft das eigentliche Plugin über den Parameter 'action' auf.
+Der Dienst für die Aktualisierung der Inhalte und des Widgets (starter.py) ruft das eigentliche Skript über den Parameter 'action' auf.
 Dieser Parameter kann auch von anderen Plugins oder Scripten wie folgt verwendet werden:

 The service for updating content and widgets (starter.py) calls the actual plugin via the parameter 'action'.
 This parameter can be used by other plugins or scripts as follows: